AqwamCreates/DataPredict/docs/API/Models/MachineLearningBaseModel.md

 #### Parameters:

-* option: A boolean value that specifies if the output is printed
+* option: A boolean value that specifies if the output is printed.